 Downtown Oak Harbor Garry Oak Mural

-Oak Harbor’s newest mural is complete!
+A beautiful new Garry oak mural graces Oak Harbor’s Downtown!
 The mural depicts a Garry oak meadow and forest at sunset.
 The talented local artist, Paula Fries, incorporated many detailed elements including Garry oak ecosystem wildflowers, and even a native squirrel!
 The mural points the way to historic Smith Park, an arboretum park containing hundreds of ancient Garry oaks and native wildflowers in the heart of old town Oak Harbor.

 The mural was funded entirely by private donations from the Oak Harbor Garry Oak Society, Oak Harbor Main Street Association, Island Thrift, and other donors.
 Thank you to all the donors, friends, members, and the building owner who made Oak Harbor’s first Garry oak mural a reality!